 We caution that the foregoing list is not exhaustive of all possible factors.
 Other factors and risks could adversely affect our results.
-For more information, please refer to the discussion in the Risks That May Affect Future Results section, and the sections related to credit and counterparty, market, insurance, liquidity and funding, operational, legal and regulatory, business, strategic, environmental and social, and reputation risk, in the Enterprise-Wide Risk Management section that begins on page 68 of the 2019 MD&A, all of which outline certain key factors and risks that may affect our future results.
+For more information, please refer to the discussion in the Risks That May Affect Future Results section, and the sections related to credit and counterparty, market, insurance, liquidity and funding, operational non-financial, legal and regulatory, strategic, environmental and social, and reputation risk, in the Enterprise-Wide Risk Management section of the 2021 MD&A, as may be updated in subsequently filed quarterly reports to shareholders, all of which outline certain key factors and risks that may affect our future results.
 Investors and others should carefully consider these factors and risks, as well as other uncertainties and potential events, and the inherent uncertainty of forward-looking statements.
 We do not undertake to update any forward-looking statements, whether written or oral, that may be made from time to time by the organization or on its behalf, except as required by law.
-The forward-looking information contained or incorporated by reference in this document is presented for the purpose of assisting for other purposes.
+The forward-looking information contained or incorporated by reference in this document is presented for the purpose of assisting shareholders and analysts in understanding our financial position as at and for the periods ended on the dates presented, as well as our strategic priorities and objectives, and may not be appropriate for other purposes.

-Material economic assumptions underlying the forward-looking statements contained or incorporated by reference in this document are set out in the Economic Developments and Outlook section on page 18 of the 2019 MD&A. Assumptions about the performance of the Canadian and U.S. economies, as well as overall market conditions and their combined effect on our business, are material factors we consider when determining our strategic priorities, objectives and expectations for our business.
-In determining our expectations for economic growth, both broadly and in the financial services sector, we primarily consider historical economic data provided by governments, historical relationships between economic and financial variables, and the risks to the domestic and global economy.
+and outlook section of the 2021 MD&A as well as in the Allowance for Credit Losses section of the 2021 MD&A, each as may be updated in subsequently filed quarterly reports to shareholders.
+Assumptions about the performance of the Canadian and U.S. economics, as well as overall market conditions and their combined effect on our business, are material factors we consider when determining our strategic priorities, objectives and expectations for our business.
+In determining our expectations for economic growth, we primarily consider historical economic data, past relationships between economic and financial variables, changes in government policies, and the risks to the domestic and global economy.